 Like I said in the intro, we’re going to be answering this question, what is direct traffic?
 And we’re going to try to have a deeper understanding of what we can do about it to ensure that our analytics is set up properly.
 So let’s go.

-Google Analytics will report a traffic source of direct if they have no information of how that user ended up on your site.
-So there can be a lot of reasons that that user got to your site or how they got to your site, but if Google doesn’t have that information, that information wasn’t passed to them correctly, they’re going to show up as direct traffic.
+Google Analytics will report a traffic source of direct if they have no information about how that user ended up on your site.
+There can be a lot of reasons that that user got to your site or how they got to your site, but if Google doesn’t have that information, that information wasn’t passed to them correctly, they’re going to show up as direct traffic.

 Now as you can realize, this can cause some issues, especially when it comes to reporting and making sure that you know which campaigns are the most effective.
-So we really want to understand how people end up in direct traffic and then what we can do to make sure that our analytics is as clean as possible.
+We really want to understand how people end up in direct traffic and then what we can do to make sure that our analytics are as clean as possible.

 If you want to learn more on this topic, you can check out this blog, which I’m going to link to in the description section.
 It’s a great blog that’s on moz.com on direct traffic, and I’ll be using some of the references in that blog in this video today.
 Let’s keep going.

-So let's say they’re not from ads, but maybe you’ve used a UTM that has a campaign.
-So Google is going to start looking at the campaign overrides, and then they’re going to look at the UTM parameters and seeing what information is being passed.
-So they start at the top and they start working their way down.
+Let’s say they’re not from ads, but maybe you’ve used a UTM that has a campaign.
+Google is going to start looking at the campaign overrides, and then they’re going to look at the UTM parameters and see what information is being passed.
+They start at the top and they start working their way down.

-Next they’re going to look at the referral source, did this come from referral traffic, did it come from another website or a social media site.
-And then Google is going to start parsing that information.
+Next, they’re going to look at the referral source, did this come from referral traffic, did it come from another website or a social media site?
+Then Google is going to start parsing that information.
 If they came from a search engine site, they should be able to have that UTM data and pass that off.
 If that came from a website or maybe a social site, they should have that information.
-And then maybe they can look and say, this user actually has been here before, but the session timed out within the certain limit that’s been set and let’s pull back that information and we can now sign that.
+And then maybe they can look and say, this user actually has been here before, but the session timed out within the certain limit that’s been set, and let’s pull back that information and we can now sign that.

-So if they don’t have the right information in each one of these steps, they end up in the direct bucket.
-Even though they’ve ended up in the direct bucket, some of these up above it could actually have applied, but if they’re not set up correctly and properly, they’ve ended up now in direct, which is not always the case.
+If they don’t have the right information in each one of these steps, they end up in the direct bucket.
+Even though they’ve ended up in the direct bucket, some of these up above could actually have applied, but if they’re not set up correctly and properly, they’ve ended up now in direct, which is not always the case.

-Well, there's six main things that we’re going to look at.
+Well, there are six main things that we’re going to look at.
 The first one is manual entry.
 The second one is your HTTP to HTTP redirect.
 The third one is missing or broken tracking codes.
 The fourth is improper redirections.
-Five is non web documents.
+Five are non-web documents.
 And six is dark social.
-So let’s talk about each one of these, what they actually mean, and what we can do, if anything, about it to clean up our analytics.
+So let’s talk about each one of these, what they actually mean, and what we can do if anything, about it to clean up our analytics.

 The first is a manual entry, and this is when somebody would type your address directly into the search bar, or not the search bar, but the browser.
 There’s not really anything you could do about this.
 If somebody does that, then they are truly a direct visit, because they’ve directly typed in your URL.
-But if you notice, if you pull an analytics report and you look at the URLs in direct, a lot of those URLs are not your main domain and there are sometimes very long domain strings, which is ...
-That’s one of those key triggers that says, hey, this is probably not from direct traffic.
+But if you notice, if you pull an analytics report and you look at the URLs direct, a lot of those URLs are not your main domain and there are sometimes very long domain strings.
+That’s one of those key triggers that say, hey, this is probably not from direct traffic.

-So this is a big problem for a lot of sites, but it’s also a fix that you can make that’s not that difficult, and you should be making this fixed anyways from just a security standpoint.
+This is a big problem for a lot of sites, but it’s also a fix that you can make that’s not that difficult, and you should be making this fixed anyways from just a security standpoint.
 It’ll have a really big positive effect on your ability to track your referral traffic.
-So websites that are pointing to you and linking to you and driving traffic to you.
+Websites that are pointing to you and linking to you and driving traffic to you.

 But if they’re not set up properly, you don’t have the structure done properly, it can really throw your data off and honestly, it’s going to jump in and direct, right, and that’s the problem.
 We don’t want an indirect, we want it in the correct source.
 We went in the correct medium and we want to have the correct campaign metrics being passed along with that URL, that visit.

-So you can use Google’s campaign builder or marketing tools, like HubSpot, will also have those UTM builders within them.
-So make sure that you have a system down and then slow down and make sure that everything’s tagged properly, test your UTMs and then implement them across the board.
+You can use Google’s campaign builder or marketing tools, like HubSpot, which will also have those UTM builders within them.
+Make sure that you have a system down and then slow down and make sure that everything’s tagged properly, test your UTMs, and then implement them across the board.
 This is going to help make sure that the traffic ends up in the right bucket.

 And the last thing we’re looking at is dark social.
-This is the method of social sharing, which can’t actually be attributed as easy to a particular source.
-So we've got the social tools like Twitter and Facebook and Instagram and Pinterest, which are these major sites, but we also have these social tools, which the majority of the sharing happens on these tools, like email and texting and Skype and WhatsApp and Facebook Messenger, and so people are working inside of these platforms to communicate and share.
-And as you can see, this is a pretty interesting statistic here, that 84% of this sharing comes from, what would be called, dark social.
+This is the method of social sharing, which can’t actually be attributed as easily to a particular source.
+We’ve got social tools like Twitter and Facebook and Instagram and Pinterest, which are these major sites, but we also have these social tools, which the majority of the sharing happens on these tools, like email and texting and Skype and WhatsApp and Facebook Messenger, and so people are working inside of these platforms to communicate and share.
+As you can see, this is a pretty interesting statistic here, that 84% of this sharing comes from, what would be called, dark social.
 So it’s hard to track.

-UTMs are really helpful to make sure that these types of links, these types of traffic get put in the right buckets.
-And even if they’re in a certain source like direct, you can then begin to analyze your data using campaign parameters.
+UTMs are really helpful to make sure that these types of links, and these types of traffic get put in the right buckets.
+And even if they’re in a certain source like Direct, you can then begin to analyze your data using campaign parameters.
 You can go in and say, what campaign did this come from, and you can still find some meaningful information.
 Direct traffic can be a very powerful traffic source if you understand a little bit more about those groups.
 But if you let all your traffic float around and end up in the buckets that Google is going to put them in, it’s not always going to serve you.
-And this goes for big companies as well as small businesses who can really glean a lot of insights about their end users using Google Analytics.
+This goes for big companies as well as small businesses who can really glean a lot of insights about their end-users using Google Analytics.

-So I hope this cleared up direct traffic for you, understanding how it happens, and also some of the things that you can do to make sure that you have the right data in your analytics to make informed decisions.
-If you have any questions, anything to add, anything below that would help this conversation, please comment.
+I hope this cleared up direct traffic for you, understanding how it happens, and also some of the things that you can do to make sure that you have the right data in your analytics to make informed decisions.
+If you have any questions, anything to add, or anything below that would help this conversation, please comment.
 We would love to continue that conversation online.
-I don’t profess to be the number one expert on the web at any of this stuff, but as I learn things, I like to share them and help other people out who might have been in the same situation.
-So please comment below, we would love to continue to keep that conversation going.
+I don’t profess to be the number one expert on the web on any of this stuff, but as I learn things, I like to share them and help other people who might have been in the same situation.
+Please comment below, we would love to continue to keep that conversation going.
 And until next time, Happy Marketing.